 7.3 A claim against a carrier for loss or damage requires the submission of the following documents:

 7.5 When a shipment is sent FOB destination, or FOB the University, it is the consignor's responsibility to ensure that the goods or equipment arrive intact.
-When loss or damage occurs in these instances, the receiving department is responsible to report the damage to the consignor using the consignor's standard loss claim form.
+When loss or damage occurs in these instances, the receiving unit is responsible to report the damage to the consignor using the consignor's standard loss claim form.

 8. Parcel Post

 When a parcel post shipment is received in a damaged condition, the damage should be reported to the supplier.
 The supplier will replace the damaged article, and place a claim against the Post Office.
 The carton wrappings and the damaged article are to be turned over to the Post Office when the claim arrives for verification.

 When a claim is placed against a carrier for loss or damage to a shipment, credit is to be passed to the account charged with the purchase.

 10. Incoming Shipments

 10.1 All purchase orders should indicate whether a shipment is to be sent freight, collect or prepaid.
 If it reads FOB factory or FOB the city from which the shipment is sent, the charges are most likely collect.

 10.2 If the order reads FOB Memorial University or the city location of the University, the transportation charges are prepaid by the shipper.
 In this case, the University is not liable for shipping charges.

 10.3 Where possible, all purchase orders should indicate FOB University.